-Long before Meredith Andrews' "Not For A Moment (After All)" was featured on the radio, she got her start as so many other young girls do, singing into a makeshift microphone (a.k.a. a hairbrush).
-As she grew up, her childhood love of music eventually matured into a fervent desire to lead congregations in music.
+Long before Meredith Andrews was featured on the radio, she got her start singing into a makeshift microphone (aka - a hairbrush).
+As she grew up, her childhood love of music eventually matured into a fervent desire to lead the body of Christ in worship.

 As far as Meredith life’s calling, she thought it would be something pertaining to her chosen major—family and child development.
 Born an only child, Meredith’s parents provided homes for many foster children, so she thought she’d follow their lead and work in an orphanage as well.

-In 2008, Meredith released her first album, The Invitation, followed two years later with As Long As It Takes.
-Congregationally friendly and designed as a springboard for worship, the project included standout tracks “Never Move On,” “Only to be Yours” and the radio single “Can Anybody Hear Me.”
+In 2008, Meredith released her album, The Invitation, followed two years later with As Long As It Takes.
+Congregationally friendly and designed as a springboard for worship, the project included tracks “Never Move On,” “Only to be Yours” and popular single “Can Anybody Hear Me.”

 "Not For A Moment (After All)," off her album Worth It All (January 2013), is a great reminder of God's faithfulness even in our darkest times.
 Meredith wrote the song with her husband Jacob and a friend in Nashville."When Jacob and I wrote ‘Not For A Moment’ with our friend Mia, we had no idea that God would use the lyrics of this song to minister to us months after we had written it,” Andrews said.
 “The truth that He loves us and will never forsake us, even in our weakest, darkest moments, is a truth that never changes.
 It is always true.
 He is constant, good, and in control even when it's difficult to believe.
 I've seen first-hand the influence that truth set to music has on people's lives.
 I'm humbled and thankful for the opportunity to work with our friends in Christian radio who will be the catalyst for this song touching hearts and lives in ways above and beyond what it's already done in our family."